syntax-syndicate/uitripled-ui-components/public/md/glassmorphism-launch-timeline-block.md

 ## Integration Notes

 **shadcn/ui Setup Required**: This component requires shadcn/ui to be initialized in your project.
-Run npx shadcn-ui@latest init and install the required components listed in registryDependencies.
+Run `npx shadcn-ui@latest init` and install the required components listed in registryDependencies.

 **Framer Motion Required**: This component uses Framer Motion for animations.
-Ensure framer-motion is installed: npm install framer-motion
+Ensure framer-motion is installed: `npm install framer-motion`

 ## File Location

-`@/components/sections/glassmorphism-minimal-metrics-block.tsx`
+`@/components/sections/glassmorphism-launch-timeline-block.tsx`

 ## Code Structure